FeralEngineering/Entropy-Box/docs/SOFTWARE.md

 ### Stream

-Continuous random character output.
+Outputs a continuous stream of randomized characters.

-Updates on interval.
+Updates on a fixed interval.

-Can be toggled on/off.
+Can be toggled on and off.

 ---